kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

  - Separate different platform implementations of the [KfApp Interface](#kfapp-interface).

+ - Separate different package manager implementations of the [KfApp Interface](#kfapp-interface).

  - Allow new platforms to be added to kfctl without rebuilding or reshipping kfctl (see [Extending kfctl](#extending-kfctl) below).

  - Do not change existing `REST` entrypoints or the `KsService` interface in `ksServer.go` at this time.